Click to set custom HTML

 15th Century wall painting of St. Christopher

 The Churchwarden can be approached on any matters to do with the Church or Churchyard, as can any member of the Parochial Church Council which meets quarterly in January, April, July & October.
-The Priest in charge of All Saints is also responsible for the parish Churches in Ashley, Crudwell, Hankerton, Charlton and Minety.
+The Rector of All Saints is also responsible for the parish Churches in Ashley, Crudwell, Hankerton, Charlton and Minety.
 Collectively, the six Churches are known as the Braydon Brook Group of Churches.